IonutAtanasoai1/RAPseq/README.md

 28. Gene Binding Score = The sum of all Binding Scores of all Binding Sites mapping to one gene
 29. Local IDR computed using the replicate -log10pvalues
 30. Global IDR computed using the replicate -log10pvalues
-31. the sequence surrounding the RBP binsing site (200 nucleotide bin centered around the peak summit)
+31. The sequence surrounding the RBP binsing site (200 nucleotide bin centered around the peak summit)
-33. the sequence of adjacent control unbound sites (200 nucleotide bin taken 1000 nucleotides 3' of the binding site)
+33. The sequence of adjacent control unbound sites (200 nucleotide bin taken 1000 nucleotides 3' of the binding site)